underworldcode/UWGeodynamics/docs/source/Manual.rst

 Mechanical Boundary Conditions
 ------------------------------

-Kinematic or mechanichal boundary conditions are a critical part of any geodynamic model design.
-In the following, we quickly detail the options available to define boundary conditions in Underworld using the UWGeodynamics module.
+Mechanical boundary conditions are a critical part of any geodynamic model design.
+In the following, we quickly detail the options available to define mechanical boundary conditions in Underworld using the UWGeodynamics module.

 How to define boundary conditions and how to make sure those are